learn-co-curriculum/sinatra-multiple-controllers/README.md

 If you think about a typical e-commerce application, you would need at least two models: one for orders and one for products.
 The products model would require a series of routes all starting with `/products`, and the orders model routes would start with `/orders`.  `/products/1` would represent requesting information about the very first product, and `/orders/1` would represent requesting information about the first order.

-When you think about all the CRUD actions, you would need a lot of controller actions for both of these models:
+When you think about all the CRUD actions, you would need a lot of controller actions for both of these models.

+Products:

 | Request | Route | CRUD Action |
 |----------|------|-------------|